Knowledge Bowl

 Who Participates?

-Four members and two alternates per team; one team per high school.
+Four members and two alternates per team; one Varsity team per high school.
 The alternates may replace two of the team members after twenty-five questions in a round.

 What is the Cost to High Schools?